GST could be set for a return in Malaysia just five years after it was abolished in favour of a turnover-based Sales and Services Tax.

 If you need help with validating your master data the LimeLyte Validation Services solution from Innovate Tax will help you automate the collection and updating of that data.

-As we have seen with other newly launched taxes in countries like Saudi Arabia, Oman, Bahrain, and the UAE, e-invoicing or detailed tax reporting is likely to follow shortly, both of which are designed to root out inaccurate data.
+As we have seen with other newly launched taxes in countries like Saudi Arabia, Oman, Bahrain, and the UAE, Electronic invoicing - widely referred to as e-invoicing - is the exchange of a digital document between a supplier and a buyer.
+E-invoices are issued, transmitted and received in a structured data format that enabled automatic and electronic processing.
+They contain data in a machine-readable format so that an AP system can read an invoice without manual data entry, leading to faster and more efficient invoicing. or detailed tax reporting is likely to follow shortly, both of which are designed to root out inaccurate data.

 A new tactic we have seen by tax authorities globally looking to raise additional tax revenue is fining non-complaint companies rather than having to raise tax rates even higher.
 Another area that can be looked at now is to make sure you have split your inventory items/materials into goods and services as the tax treatment can differ between the two.